Conservation and restoration of human remains: Skin

 Sections of human skin can be found in the collections of some museums.
 Some examples of this include books bound with human skin (anthropodermic bibliopegy) and preserved tattoos.
 The largest collection of the latter can be found in the Wellcome Collection at the Science Museum, London.

 American artist Andrew Krasnow has caused controversy in recent decades by creating pieces of contemporary art made of human skin.
 His works, which often make political statements, are composed of pieces of flesh from individuals who have donated their bodies to science.
-The skin itself has been preserved through the process of tanning.
+The skin itself has been preserved by tanning.

 Hair

-Hair is considered human remains by some definitions, but not all.
-It is not uncommon within museum collections due to the trend of creating "hairwork", most popular during the Victorian era.
+Hair is considered human remains by some definitions.
+It is not uncommon within museum collections due to the trend of creating "hairwork", popular during the Victorian era.
 Locks of hair, hair wreaths, and jewelry made of hair are some of the most commonly found forms.

 Caring for human remains

 Though there is great variety in human remains within museum collections as well as the ways in which they can be preserved, there are a number of best practices to be observed in the preventive care of these types of artifacts.
 Preventive conservation is the best method of preserving human remains in the long term, as active conservation work should be limited both by conservators' policy to interfere as little as possible and the beliefs of many indigenous tribes and groups who disapprove of altering human remains.